robinweser/fela/docs/basics/Rules.md

 ```

 ## Tips & Tricks
-To write even more advanced and simple rules there are some helpful tips & tricks you might want to know and use.
+To write more advanced and/or simpler rules there are some helpful tips & tricks you might want to know and use:

 * **Optional props & Default values**<br>
 Sometimes you do not pass all props required to completely resolve all style declarations, but want to use a default value in order to not produce any invalid CSS markup.
 You can achieve this in two ways.
 Either with ECMA2015 [default function parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) or with the logical OR (`||`) operator.